Frequently Asked Questions

 Can I take Ayahuasca, Wachuma, or Psilocybin if I’m taking SSRIs/SNRIs/MAOIs anti-depressants?

-Using SSRIs/SNRIs/NDRIs/TCAs antidepressants can be a potential issue if using Ayahuasca, wachuma, or psilocybin.
+Using SSRIs/SNRIs/NDRIs/TCAs antidepressants can be an issue if using Ayahuasca, wachuma, or psilocybin.
 A slow taper off the medications (stopping them a minimum of 2-4 weeks before the plant medicines) is essential before using Ayahuasca, wachuma, or psilocybin.

 MAOI medications need to be stopped 4-6 weeks before.